9 Clouds Automotive Marketing Blog

 We started with this foundational question because we needed to know if a survey like this actually provides insights and helps the industry.

-In last year’s report, most people said that increasing the volume of their leads was their #1 priority.
-This year, improving conversion was #1 — by a long shot.
+In the 2016 report, most people said that increasing the volume of their leads was their #1 priority.
+In 2017, improving conversion was #1 — by a long shot.

 Digital marketing is essential to reaching these goals, as correlation with improved sales and ROI will prove later on in the survey.